 He applies for a 20-year $500,000 life insurance policy and is approved at Table B. His monthly premium payments will be $60.

-Keep in mind that no life insurance company underwrites the exact same way.
-(Underwriting is the process of evaluating an application and determining a risk class.)
+Life insurance companies don’t underwrite in the exact same way.
 Some will be stricter with leukemia than others.

 How does lymphoma affect buying life insurance?